-The cone test is a measure of goal directed behavior, even if spatial knowledge is imprecise.
+The cone test is a measure of goal-directed behaviour.

-It shows what percentage of the trial time the subject spent in a cone shaped area that starts from the first point of the path and broadens to include the area around the target platform, including beyond it.
+It shows the percentage of the trial time that the subject spent in a cone-shaped area that starts at the first point of the path and broadens towards the target platform position, with a total angle of 15 degrees.
+It therefore captures cases where a subject heads towards the target position, but not necessarily directly towards its centre.

-The percentage time within the cone is given in your results, and the cone itself is shaded on path plots to highlight navigation towards the immediate vicinity of the platform or learned position.
+If selected, the percentage time and path within the cone are given in your results, and the cone itself is shaded on path plots to highlight navigation towards the platform or learned position.

 Understand the complete set of Morris water maze measures and analyses.